Do you want to add animated GIFs to your WordPress blog posts?

 Animated GIF images are usually larger in file size than other image files.
 That’s because they contain several compressed images used as frames to create the animation.

-Using large GIFs or adding too many GIF images on a WordPress page can slow down your website.
+Using large GIFs or adding too many GIF images on a WordPress page can slow down your website and hurt your search engine optimization (SEO).
 See our ultimate guide on how to improve WordPress speed and performance for more details.

-If you use Giphy to find animated GIFs, then you may find the GIF Master plugin very useful.
-It allows you to search the Giphy database from your WordPress admin area and add GIFs without leaving your site.
+If you use Giphy.com to find animated GIFs, then you may find the GIF Master plugin very useful.
+It allows you to search the Giphy database from your WordPress dashboard and add GIFs without leaving your WordPress site.

-Similarly, you can also use EmbedPress to automatically add animated GIFs from Gfycat.
+Similarly, you can also use EmbedPress to automatically add animated GIFs and memes from Gfycat.
 Simply enter the URL of your GIF from Gfycat, and the plugin will embed it into your content.

 We hope this article helped you learn how to add animated GIFs in WordPress.
-You may also want to see our list of great WordPress plugins for managing images and our complete guide on how to start an online store.
+You may also want to see our list of great WordPress plugins for managing images or our article on why you should never upload videos directly to WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.